Chapter 5: Clinical Staffing – Credentialing and Privileging Assurances for Contracted/Referral Arrangements

 • The contracted laboratory’s documentation of Clinical Laboratory Improvement Amendments (CLIA) compliance.”

 We recommend locating these assurances and scanning them in together with your contracts or referral agreements to keep them all together and organized.
+If your contract or MOU contains these credentialing and privileging assurances, great!
+But many times health centers need to look elsewhere for these assurances.
+Here are some helpful websites that can be used when looking for “nationally-recognized accreditation organizations” or “CLIA compliance”.

 8/10/2023 - Updated to list the HRSA Site Visit Protocol’s suggestions for documenting assurances.